It was the summer of 1990. I was 14 years old and at a crossroads.

 Of course, this was all before the internet, before Amazon, Google, eBay, Netflix, YouTube, and iTunes made it ridiculously easy to find anything that you want instantly.

-This was when tracking down physical copies of obscure titles was a quest, and the hunt became part of the media’s meaning.
+This was when tracking down physical copies of obscure titles was a quest, and the hunt to find it was everything.

 A lot of the stuff on the list I flat-out didn’t get.